-Prompt: Using the App User Testing - Activity Guide, test your app with a user.
+Prompt: Using the activity guide, test your app with a user.

 Circulate: Students will start their tests which should run for about 10 minutes each.
 Encourage students to keep on task, and encourage the observers to write as much as they can.
 After students are done, have them move back to their original team.